Savelor/SQLAIRefactor/docs/OtherFunctions.md

 ## LIKE
 WHERE predicates that include a LIKE clause often produce execution plans that are hard to improve.
-In many cases, this leads to higher I/O costs and slower performance as data volumes grow.
+In many cases, these queries have high I/O and slow performance as data volumes grow.
 In some specific cases it is possible to rewrite the LIKE condition using functions such as RIGHT.
 This approach can result in significantly more efficient execution plans, reducing the number of I/O operations, especially as table sizes increase.
 The use of the LIKE operator generally falls into three main categories (all tests executed in **AdventureWorks2022** database):

 **1. Wildcard on right:**, the plan is good enough, no need to rewrite it.